 Keep your passion alive, and do not be afraid to try a variety of different experiences whilst you embark on the start of your career journey.
 You may find that getting to your desired work sector may take a while in the beginning, so finding projects or organisations to volunteer/work with will enable you to not only gain valuable experience, but if you are lucky enough you can establish good contacts for potential future employment.
 If you continue to work hard, always keep your short-term and long-term goals in mind throughout your journey, and network with as many people in the field as you can, then this should hopefully guide you in the right direction.

 What tips do you have for those looking to start a career in conservation?

 - Become knowledgeable about conservation and research as much as you can about what the sector is, who is working within this field, why it is important and ways to help contribute towards good causes.
 Whether it is staying informed with relevant and recent conservation news, educating yourself through the literature available online or through libraries, or even contributing your time and work efforts towards on-the-ground conservation projects.

 - Be open to volunteering in various job types within the conservation sector to gain a thorough understanding of the different work efforts occurring in the sector.

 - Learn how to be patient as the conservation sector is often slow, complicated, and frustrating, but the rewards through all of that are so worth it when they do come around.
 There is nothing better than playing our part for the greater good for our natural world.

 - Stay passionate and always keep a better world in mind – it will take you far!

 Find out more about Tolga, read his success story here.

 Passionate about animals?
-Explore our specialist courses in animal management, zoology, veterinary science and dog grooming.
+Explore our courses in animal management, zoology, veterinary science and dog grooming.

 We offer a range of nationally and internationally recognised animal management courses, ranging from further to higher education.
 Taught by industry-experienced professionals and designed to support progression to employment, our courses provide you with invaluable theoretical knowledge and practical experience.